danielmatthew/website/_posts/2015-04-21-setTimeout-and-setInterval.md

 layout: post
 ---

-JavaScript features a couple of useful utilities that allow the developer to schedule code to run outside of the normal execution flow.
+<p class="lead">JavaScript features a couple of useful utilities that allow the developer to schedule code to run outside of the normal execution flow.</p>

 ### setTimeout